Hunters Point Avenue station: History

-The Flushing Line was extended one stop from Vernon–Jackson Avenues to Hunters Point Avenue on February 15, 1916.
+As part of its development, what is now the Flushing Line was extended one stop East, from Vernon–Jackson Avenues, which opened in 1915, to Hunters Point Avenue on February 15, 1916.
+Later that year it would again be extended to Court Square–23rd Street station.

 The city government took over the IRT's operations on June 12, 1940.
 The IRT routes were given numbered designations in 1948 with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The route from Times Square to Flushing became known as the 7.
 In 1949, the New York City Board of Transportation announced that the Flushing Line platforms would be lengthened to 11 IRT car lengths; the platforms were only able to fit nine 51-foot-long IRT cars beforehand.
 The platforms at the station were extended in 1955–1956 to accommodate 11-car trains.
 However, nine-car trains continued to run on the 7 route until 1962, when they were extended to ten cars.

 Station layout

 This station is the easternmost (railroad north) underground station on the Flushing Line until the northbound terminal station (Flushing – Main Street).
 The tunnel portal is at the eastern end of the station.
 Just outside the portal is a diamond crossover linking the two tracks.

 This station has two tracks and two side platforms.
 Its architecture is in an Italianate design of brown color.
 Tilework includes a trimline with "HP" tiles on it and name tablets reading "HUNTERS POINT AVE." in gold serif font.
 The platform columns also have a trim line with "HP" tiles below them.